 And their perspectives contain unique and powerful insights.
 A recent survey by CustomerThink of CX leaders in business-to-business organizations reported that two-thirds of those leaders feel employees are the top source of actionable insights about the customer experience.

 If employees can provide you with such a large percentage of actionable, success-driving insights, asking for their opinion cannot be relegated only to the normal 18-to-24-month Employee Engagement survey cycle.
-As gold mines of insight-laden information, smart brands should provide a variety of employee feedback forums.
+As gold mines of insight-laden information, smart brands should provide a variety of employee feedback forums, and establish voice of employee surveys and programs.

 Owning the Experience

 Soliciting employees for feedback about the customer experience comes with other benefits.
 Asking for their best ideas and opinions creates a sense of respect and value from the organization and its leaders.
-Unlike scheduled employee surveys, the process of gathering VoE feedback is, in and of itself, an engaging experience.
-Essentially, it tells employees that they matter and that they have ownership in customer experience, significantly increasing the likelihood your CX initiatives will achieve the desired results.
+Unlike scheduled employee surveys, the process of gathering Voice of Employee feedback is, in and of itself, an engaging experience.
+Essentially, VoE tells employees that they matter and that they have ownership in customer experience, significantly increasing the likelihood your CX initiatives will achieve the desired results.

 Broadening Your Perspective

 The key to broadening your perspective of the customer experience is to listen through multiple channels to multiple stakeholders.
 After customers, employees are the next stakeholder group you must tap into in order to gain an increasingly broad and deep understanding of how all of the factors in your organization are coming together to deliver on what you’ve promised.
+Voice of Employee is key to listening and gathering other perspectives to help you make better workplace and business decisions.
 Just like your customers, your employees are able and willing to help you succeed.
 If you let them.
+Gather more VoE insights to improve your workplace with InMoment.